Unboxed-Software/solana-course/content/token22-metadata.md

 Along with the NodeJS project being initialized with all of the needed dependencies, two other files have been provided in the `src/` directory.

-- `cat.jpg`
+- `cat.png`
 - `helpers.ts`
 - `index.ts`

-**`cat.jpg`** is the image we'll use for the NFT.
+**`cat.png`** is the image we'll use for the NFT.
 Feel free to replace it with your own image.
+Note: we are using Irys on devent to upload files, this is capped at 100 KiB.

 **`helpers.ts`** file provides us with a useful helper function `uploadOffChainMetadata`.

-`uploadOffChainMetadata` is a helper to store the off-chain metadata on IPFS using NFT.storage.
+`uploadOffChainMetadata` is a helper to store the off-chain metadata on Arweave using Irys (Formerly Bundlr).
 In this lab we will be more focused on the Token Extension Program interaction, so this uploader function is provided.
 It is important to note that an NFT or any off-chain metadata can be stored anywhere with any storage provider like [NFT.storage](https://nft.storage/), Solana's native [ShadowDrive](https://www.shdwdrive.com/), or [Irys (Formerly Bundlr)](https://irys.xyz/).
 At the end of the day, all you need is a url to the hosted metadata json file.

 This helper has some exported interfaces.
 These will clean up our functions as we make them.
 ```ts